getsundar/weatherReport/weather-report/README.md

             * dataToRender$ - an observable of data to be rendered
             * displayedColumns - list of columns to be rendered (from constant.ts)
             * showAction - to show or hide action button
+            * buttonLabel - label to be shown in the button is rendered

     --- has the following events